-Employer job listings tend to list Cost Estimating, Automotive Tires, Schematics, Cast Iron Cutting or Commercial Plumbing as requirements in Plumber job descriptions; however, job seekers mention them far less frequently on their resumes.
+Employer job listings tend to list Sprinkler Repair, Pipefitter or Licensed Plumber as requirements in Plumber job descriptions; however, job seekers mention them far less frequently on their resumes.
 If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Plumber role may help you stand out more to hiring managers.

 Common Keywords on Plumber Resumes

 Both employer job listings and resumes from people who’ve held the role of Plumber tend to always include skills and requirements found in this list.
-Whether you’ve only got PVC Pipe, Copper, Blueprint Reading, Hand Tools, Journeyman, Drilling, Licensed Plumber, Assembly Line, Piping or Residential Plumbing in your background and experience, make sure to highlight the term prominently on your resume.
+Whether you’ve only got Steaming, Journeyman, Plumbing, Communication Skills, Piping, Hand Tools, HVAC, Troubleshooting, Valve, Customer Service, Technical, Drainage or Septic Systems in your background and experience, make sure to highlight the term prominently on your resume.
 As a job seeker you’ll be competing with many others who are bound to have as many as you (or more!) of these common resume keywords highlighted in their application for a job as a Plumber.

 Uncommon Keywords on Plumber Job Descriptions

-Employer job listings infrequently list Septic Systems, Drainage, Construction Experience, Soldering, Plumbing or Valve as important skills or qualifications in Plumber job descriptions.
+Employer job listings infrequently list Blueprint Reading, Copper, PVC Pipe, Electricity, Assembly Line, Power Tools, Carpentry, OSHA Standards, Welding or Construction Experience as important skills or qualifications in Plumber job descriptions.
 Nevertheless, job seekers mention them much more commonly in their resumes.
 If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Plumber role may go unnoticed or even discounted by hiring managers.

-The most common important skills required by employers are PVC Pipe, Copper, Blueprint Reading, Hand Tools, Journeyman, Drilling and Licensed Plumber.
+The most common important skills required by employers are Steaming, Journeyman, Plumbing, Communication Skills, Piping, Hand Tools and HVAC.
 These skills and requirements are just as likely to be mentioned by employers as well as on resumes of people that held a job as a Plumber, suggesting that having these keywords on a resume are important for success as a Plumber.
-Additionally, employer Plumber job descriptions list Cost Estimating as a desirable experience, even though Cost Estimating appears 4.3 times less on resumes, suggesting that it's worth considering including this skill if you possess the experience.
+Additionally, employer Plumber job descriptions list Sprinkler Repair as a desirable experience, even though Sprinkler Repair appears 5.44 times less on resumes, suggesting that it's worth considering including this skill if you possess the experience.

 Although you'd probably love to load up your resume with every possible keyword you can, employers tend to look for the things they specify in the job description.
-Our analysis suggests that highlighting too prominently terms like Septic Systems, Drainage, Construction Experience, Soldering, Plumbing and Valve may be something to reconsider.
-These 6 terms appear 2.33, 2.59, 2.89, 3.32, 3.47 and 4.55 times less frequently, respectively, than in job descriptions for a Plumber role.
+Our analysis suggests that highlighting too prominently terms like Blueprint Reading, Copper, PVC Pipe, Electricity, Assembly Line, Power Tools and Carpentry may be something to reconsider.
+These 7 terms appear 2.04, 2.05, 2.13, 2.27, 2.34, 2.97 and 3.98 times less frequently, respectively, than in job descriptions for a Plumber role.
 This indicates that highlighting any of these keywords on your resume may not be a great way to get noticed by a potential employer.